IBM/mac-ibm-enrollment-app/README.md

 ### Setting up the privileged helper (JAMFIntegrationHelper)
 #####
 1. Make sure your build targets all have proper signing certificates assigned in the Build Settings/General tab.
-2. Build and run a copy of the app.
-You will need this build path for step 5.
+2. Build and a copy of each build target.
+You will need the build path for the enrollment.app for step 5.
 3. Download a copy of the [SMJobBlessUtil](https://developer.apple.com/library/archive/samplecode/SMJobBless/Listings/SMJobBlessUtil_py.html#//apple_ref/doc/uid/DTS40010071-SMJobBlessUtil_py-DontLinkElementID_8) from Apple.
 4. Copy the python tool to the root of your project folder.
 5. From the terminal navigate to the root of your project folder and run the following: